dustinfast/PTC-Sim/README.md

-# PTC-Sim - Positive Train Control Simulator
+# PTC-Sim - Positive Train Control Simulation

-This application is A Positive Train Control (PTC) Back Office Server (BOS) with web interface, track and locomotive simulators, and Edge Message Protocol (EMP) messaging subsystems.
-Development has begun with the intention of growing into an open-source PTC solution after experiencing first-hand the difficulties railroads are experiencing as they attempt to meet PTC implementation deadlines imposed by congress in 2008.
+This application is a Positive Train Control (PTC) Back Office Server (BOS) with web interface, track/locomotive simulators, and Edge Message Protocol (EMP) messaging subsystems.
+Development has begun with the intention of growing into an open-source PTC solution after observing first-hand the difficulties railroads are currently experiencing as they attempt to meet PTC implementation deadlines imposed by congress.
 It is a work in progress and distributable free under the MIT license.
-Images were obtained under the Creative Commons license.

 PTC's mandate is to prevent: